-To calculate DOB, the Programs consider the following: (1) total assistance received by or available to the applicant, (2) assistance considered to be non-duplicative; and (3) the unmet needs of the applicant.
-Total DOB is calculated by subtracting nonduplicative assistance from the total assistance received.
-Under Federal law, any duplication of benefit must be deducted from the assistance provided by the Programs.
+To calculate DOB, the Programs consider the following: (1) total assistance received by or available to the applicant; (2) assistance considered to be non-duplicative; and (3) the unmet needs of the applicant.
+Total DOB is calculated by subtracting non-duplicative assistance from the total assistance received.
+Under Federal law, any DOB must be deducted from the assistance provided by the Programs.